(tore EM i feen)

 Gastrointestinal: Vomiting (4%)

-<1% (Limited to important or life-threatening): Alopecia, angina, ataxia, blurred vision, corneal opacity (reversible), corneal verticulata, depression, dermatitis, dyspnea, endometrial cancer, endometrial hyperplasia, hepatitis (toxic), incoordination, ischemic attack, jaundice, lethargy, leukopenia, paresis, pruritus, QT prolongation, rigors, skin discoloration, thrombocytopenia, tremor, tumor flare, vertigo, weakness
+<1% (Limited to important or life-threatening): Alopecia, angina pectoris, ataxia, blurred vision, corneal opacity (reversible; including corneal verticulata), depression, dermatitis, dyspnea, endometrial carcinoma, endometrial hyperplasia, jaundice, lethargy, leukopenia, paresis, prolonged Q-T interval on ECG, pruritus, rigors, skin discoloration, thrombocytopenia, toxic hepatitis, tremor, tumor flare, vertigo, weakness

 Concerns related to adverse effects: